0xProject/0x-protocol-specification/v2/v2-specification.md

 event CancelUpTo(
-    address indexed makerAddress,         // Orders cancelled must have been created by this address. address indexed senderAddress,        // Orders cancelled must have a `senderAddress` equal to this address. uint256 orderEpoch                    // Orders specified makerAddress and senderAddress with a salt <= this value are considered cancelled.
+    address indexed makerAddress,         // Orders cancelled must have been created by this address. address indexed senderAddress,        // Orders cancelled must have a `senderAddress` equal to this address. uint256 orderEpoch                    // Orders with specified makerAddress and senderAddress with a salt less than this value are considered cancelled.
 );
 ```